-SCI791 Practicum Seminar in General Science - 2 credits Practicum required concurrently: SCI790.
+SCI791 Practicum Seminar in General Science - 2 credits

+Practicum required concurrently: SCI790.

+Exit Performance Portfolio required for credit.
 The seminar for classroom experience supports students' growth as they assume the teaching role.
 It is the setting for students to interpret their field-based experiences and transform them into skills, knowledge constructs, attitudes and values.
 The seminar provides a cohort/support for students to address problems and find solutions, while utilizing current academic research and practices.
 They master understanding and practice of the Massachusetts Curriculum Frameworks, develop the skills necessary for the teacher tests, and become familiar with the current reforms and changes in state regulations on educator licensure.

-SCI800 Independent Learning Project in General Science

-- 3 credits
+SCI800 Independent Learning Project in General Science - 3 credits